 The Ascension Island Council is an elected body that provides advice to the Administrator on matters relating to the governance of Ascension Island.
 As a result of changes in the constitutional arrangements for Ascension Island, the first Island Council of seven members was elected and took office on 1 November 2002.
 Current Councillors are Samantha Arms-Lawrence, Kitty George and Nicholas John, elected on 1 September 2016 and Terence Young who was elected on 30 November 2017.

-Councillor Kitty George
+Councillor Keturah George